bateman/python_pyenv_poetry_template/docs/index.md

 * `bandit`: for security analysis.
 * `pre-commit`: for automating all the checks above before committing.

-> [!NOTE]
+> [!TIP]
 > To manually run code formatting and linting, run `make check/format` and `make check/lint`, respectively.
 > To execute all the checks, stage your changes, then run `make check/precommit`.

 ## Execution

-* To run the project: `make run/project`
+* To run the project: `make project/run`
-* To run the tests: `make run/tests`
+* To run the tests: `make project/tests`

+> [!TIP]
+> Pass parameters using the ARGS variable (e.g., `make project/run ARGS=--color red`).

 > [!NOTE]
 > Tests are executed using `pytest`.
 Test coverage is calculated using the plugin `pytest-cov`.

-> [!WARNING]
+> [!IMPORTANT]
 > Pushing new commits to GitHub, will trigger the GitHub Action defined in `test.yml`, which will try to upload the coverage report to [Codecov](https://about.codecov.io/).
-To ensure a correct execution, first log in to Codecov and enable the coverage report for your repository; this will generage a `CODECOV_TOKEN`.
+To ensure correct execution, first log in to Codecov and enable the coverage report for your repository; this will generate a `CODECOV_TOKEN`.
 Then, add the `CODECOV_TOKEN` to your repository's 'Actions secrets and variables' settings page.

 ## Update